About the Abajo Enduro.

 Where can I find regular race updates?

 Follow our event’s Facebook page: @abajoenduro18.
 As race day approaches please be sure to check this facebook page and/or your email.
-We will utilize both methods as our primary communication if there are start time changes (typically due to weather or trail conditions).
+We will utilize both methods as our primary communication particularly if there are start time changes (typically due to weather or trail conditions).

 Is there a cap on riders?